cisco/cisco-network-chef-cookbook/README.md

 * Order is important.
 Some dependent commands may fail if their associated `feature` configuration is not enabled first
 * Indentation counts!
 It implies sub-mode configuration.
 Use the switch's running-config as a guide and do not indent configurations that are not normally indented.
 Do not use tabs to indent.
 * Inline comments must be prefixed by ! or #
-* Negating a submode will also remove configuratons under that submode, without having to specify every submode config statement: `no router ospf RED` removes all configuration under router ospf RED
+* Negating a submode will also remove configurations under that submode, without having to specify every submode config statement: `no router ospf RED` removes all configuration under router ospf RED
 * Syntax does not auto-complete: use `Ethernet1/1`, not `Eth1/1`
 * If a CLI command is rejected during configuration, the resource will abort at that point and will not continue to issue any remaining CLI.
 For this reason it is recommended to limit the scope of each instance of this resource.